The British Association of Removers CODE OF PRACTICE

-3.7 Provide the Customer with a copy of the full contract Terms & Conditions and in particular draw the Customers’ attention to those clauses relating to cancellation/postponement rights and charges, limits of liability and the time limit for making claims and detailing of the cooling off period considerations.
+3.7 Provide the Customer with a copy of the full contract Terms & Conditions and in particular draw the Customers’ attention to those clauses relating to cancellation/postponement rights and charges, limits of liability, time limit for making claims and detailing of the cooling off period considerations.

 3.9 Incorporate an Acceptance form for the Customer’s written agreement to the costs and services defined in the Quotation, and to the Terms and Conditions of the Contract.